$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Basic notions

-\end{defn} \begin{defn} (\textbf{$\Uu_q(\mathfrak{sl}_n)$-spider}) Let $n>1$.
-The $\Uu_q(\mathfrak{sl}_n)$-\textit{spider category}, which we denote by $\spid{n}$, is defined as a quotient of $\fspidn{n}$, i.e. we take the quotient by some relations.
-The relation are the following plus mirror images and arrow reversals.
+\begin{defn} (\textbf{$\Uu_q(\mathfrak{gl}_n)$-spider}) Let $n>1$.
+The $\Uu_q(\mathfrak{gl}_n)$-\textit{spider category}, which we denote by $\spid{n}$, is defined as the additive Karoubi closure (taking direct sums and direct summands, the latter in the abstract sense of the Karoubi envelope recalled below) of a quotient of $\fspidn{n}$ by the following relations.

-The relations split into three parts, i.e. the \textit{tag} relation, the \textit{``isotopy''} relations and the \textit{``removal''} relations.
-The \textit{tag relations} (recall that we include mirrors and arrow reflections) are